Operator873/Jasons-Janky-Jukebox-of-Junk/README.md

 `checkmk-factorio-agent.py` -- A Checkmk Agent plugin for obtaining Factorio's current version and reporting it via the Checkmk Agent.
 `checkmk-factorio-serverside.py` -- The Checkmk server monitor for the Factorio version service check.
 ## Dynamic DNS
 `google-dynamic-dns-checker.py` -- Fetches your current IP and updates the appropriate dynamic DNS domains.
 Set as cron that runs however often.
+`cf-dyndns.py` -- Manages DNS records for Cloudflare.
+Requires user email and Global API Key from your profile.

 ## Webhook example
 `random-webhook.py` -- A functional example of a Python powered webhook that can be expanded